Dwyane Wade & Gabrielle Union Celebrate 16 Years Of NBA At Star-Studded Miami Party

 Guests reportedly enjoyed champagne and personalized bottles of whiskey.
 In one photo, Wade held up a giant bottle of wine over his head, which he was given as a farewell gift.
 The party also included a crane machine filled with socks from Wade’s designer sock line.

-The basketball player shared a photo from the party afterwards on Instagram to give thanks.
-The image showed Wade smiling happily in his seat as he looked off-camera.
+The basketball player shared a photo from the party afterward on Instagram to give thanks.
+The image showed Wade smiling happily in his seat as he looked off camera.

 “Thankful #OneLastDance,” he captioned the photo.